Utah MLK Commission

 - Provide advice and assistance to governments and private organizations on the observance of this federal holiday.

 - Coordinate efforts with Americans of diverse backgrounds and with private organizations on the observance of the holiday.

-Dr. Martin Luther King Jr. summoned the best qualities that guide and sustain the American spirit and our nation’s commitment of equality, justice, freedom, and peace.
+Dr. Martin Luther King, Jr. summoned the best qualities that guide and sustain the American spirit and our nation’s commitment of equality, justice, freedom, and peace.
 He awakened the necessary goodness of our people and led a nonviolent movement that enriched our moral purpose as a nation.
 This human rights movement advocated nonviolent methods of social change in the struggle for justice, equality, and freedom.
-Dr. Martin Luther King Jr. raised the consciousness of our country through his personal dream of a nation where all people are judge, not by the color of their skin, but by the content of their character.
+Dr. Martin Luther King, Jr. raised the consciousness of our country through his personal dream where all people are judged not by the color of their skin, but by the content of their character.

-Dr. Martin Luther King Jr. was recognized on November 2, 1983 by the United States Congress and the President in the enactment of legislation establishing the third Monday in January as a national holiday in celebration of Dr. King’s birthday, beginning in 1986.
+Dr. Martin Luther King, Jr. was recognized on November 2, 1983 by the United States Congress and the President through legislation established the third Monday in January as a national holiday in celebration of Dr. King’s birthday, beginning in 1986.

 The State of Utah recognizes the significance of Dr. King’s life and accomplishments and the State Legislature passed S.B.
-17 in 1986, which set aside the third Monday in January to observe as the anniversary of the birth of Dr. Martin Luther King.
-Jr., known as Human Rights Day
+17 in 1986, which set aside the third Monday in January to observe as the anniversary of the birth of Dr. Martin Luther King, Jr. then known as Human Rights Day.